Welcome

 Post-Simulation Trust Assessment

 You have just completed the simulated incident command scenario.
-The following questions ask about your experience with the AI decision-support system you used during the simulation.
+The following questions ask about your experience with the AI decision-support system.
 Please rate each statement based on your interaction with the AI system in the scenario you just completed.

 Source: McGrath, R., Lamba, R., Bhatt, S., & Maloney, A. (2025).
 A short trust in automation scale.
 International Journal of Human–Computer Interaction, 41(3), 1–13. doi:10.1080/10447318.2024.2366182